 According to a research study by Stanford University, 75% of users admit to making judgement about a company’s credibility based on website design.
 There’s nothing worse than having a raw passion for your website with a reduced online presence.
 To keep website visitors coming back for more, here’s a recipe to increase website engagement and keep visitors hungry for more.

-Websites are visual tools and imagery is essential in captivating a target market.
+Websites are visual tools meaning imagery is essential in captivating a target market.
 One of the best sources for imagery is photography and images.

 The source and placement of photographs is important.
-Photos should apply to specific industry of the target audience.
+Photos should apply to the specific industry of the target audience.
 Photos should be properly sized and of high quality.
 Stock photography sites such as Pixabay or Shutterfly offer images in several categories and dimensions.
 To add a personal touch, use pictures of coworkers during a normal business day.

 Imagery stimulates curiosity through a glimpse of how brands and customers can relate.
 Aim to give a unique pictorial experience that compliments written content.
 A simple suggestion of images to a web developer helps create the overall flow of a website.
 Interestingly enough, images inspire clients to inquire more about products and services.

 2. About Us

 The base of a well-done website is a strong About Us page.
-This page refers to the company’s overall mission and elaborate on the vision and goals.
+This page refers to the company’s overall mission and elaborates on the vision and goals.
 A business promise or guarantee helps build trust after all.
 Draw visitors in with a compelling story allowing them to identify with the brand.